equilibrez/equilibrez.github.io/_posts/2025/12/2025-12-23-override-stress-response.md

 ### 2. The 4-7-8 Respiratory Brake

 Breathing is the only part of the autonomic nervous system under your conscious control.
 By changing the rhythm of your breath, you change the chemistry of your blood.
+Oxygen impacts blood pH.

 * **The Protocol:**
 1. Inhale through the nose for **4 seconds**.